Sulphuric Acid What Is It Used For

 Proper storage of sulfuric acid is crucial to prevent accidents and environmental contamination.
 Store sulfuric acid in a cool, dry, and well-ventilated area, away from direct sunlight, heat sources, and incompatible materials.
 Use corrosion-resistant containers made of materials such as stainless steel, polyethylene, or glass.

 Label containers clearly with the name of the chemical, concentration, and hazard warnings.
 Keep containers tightly closed to prevent spills and evaporation.
-Store sulfuric acid away from strong bases, oxidizers, and flammable substances.
+Day to day, store sulfuric acid away from strong bases, oxidizers, and flammable substances.
 Regularly inspect storage areas for leaks or signs of corrosion.
 Implement a spill containment system to prevent the release of sulfuric acid into the environment in the event of an accident.

 Handling Spills and Emergencies

 In the event of a sulfuric acid spill, immediate action is necessary to minimize the risk of injury and environmental damage.
-First, evacuate the area and ensure that all personnel are safe.
 Wear appropriate PPE, including gloves, goggles, and a respirator if necessary.
+First, evacuate the area and check that all personnel are safe.
 Contain the spill using absorbent materials such as sand, vermiculite, or spill pads.

 Neutralize the spilled acid with a suitable neutralizing agent, such as sodium bicarbonate or lime.
 Slowly add the neutralizing agent to the spilled acid, stirring gently until the pH reaches a safe level.
 Dispose of the neutralized material in accordance with local regulations.
 Thoroughly clean the spill area with water and detergent.
 Report the spill to the appropriate authorities and document the incident.